 - Third-party recruiter’s attendance at K-State Career Fairs will be limited, and determined on a first-come-first-served basis.
 Those allowed to participate should represent employers who have authorized them to recruit for specific positions.
 The name of the employer being represented should be clearly identified on all announcements and displays.

 - Third-party recruiters will not be allowed access to our online resume books.
 Searches may be conducted for third-party recruiters if the job description and name of the client are disclosed to the Career Center.

 Third Party Recruiters must adhere to all NACE principles, specifically those stated in the Principles for Third Party Recruiters.

-CES reserves the right to verify any client information provided by a Third-Party Recruiter.
+The Career Center reserves the right to verify any client information provided by a Third-Party Recruiter.